 Plan of Study

-The BS in MT requires 120 credit hours of coursework.MT BS Plans of Study
+The BSMT requires 120 credit hours of coursework.BSMT Plans of Study

 The BSMT integrates the study of theoretical principles and applied technology into a program designed to prepare students for the rapidly expanding field of music technology.
 Graduates possess the skills to enter the workforce in a variety of professions, including: